Peruvian–Bolivian War of 1828: Chuquisaca Mutiny

 Pedro Blanco Soto, Bolivian general whose troops collaborated with Gamarra.

 The war began with a mutiny in Chuquisaca.
 On the early mornings of April 18, 1828, Sucre was informed at the National Palace that the Colombian soldiers of the Voltígeros battalion had risen up in the La Guardia barracks.
 The president sent Colonel José Escolástico Andrade to control the situation, and shortly after he personally attended in the company of his aides, Minister Infante and Colombian captain Cipriano Escalona.
 There he was received by bullets by the mutineers.
 Enraged by the reception, he applied spurs to the horse and entered accompanied by Escalona.
 He rebuked the soldiers asking them:

 Grenadiers, what is happening here?
 What do you want?

 Before finishing the sentence, however, three closed volleys by order of Sergeant Guillermo Cainzo from Tucumán pierced his hat, superficially wounded him on the forehead and right arm, while Escalona was hit in the left.
-The situation very quickly escalated to the point where the assistance of Colombian troops in Bolivia were requested, as well as three messages to Bolivar requesting an invasion of Peru from the north.
+The situation very quickly escalated to the point where the assistance of Colombian troops in Bolivia were requested, as well as three messages to Bolívar requesting an invasion of Peru from the north.

 While he was convalescing, on April 20, Sucre sent a power of attorney to marry Mariana Carcelén, who was in Quito.
 Eight days later, Gamarra met with his officers and informed them that La Mar had given him complete freedom to act in the south.
 He ordered General Blas Cerdeña to send the vanguard of sappers at the river crossing and that a reserve be in charge of Manuel Martínez de Aparicio.
-His army consisted of the 1st and 2nd battalions from Zepita, 1st and 2nd from Callao and Pichincha, and the Húsares de Junín and Dragones de Arequipa squadrons.
+His army consisted of the 1st and 2nd battalions from Zepita, 1st and 2nd from Callao and Pichincha, and the Hussars of Junín and Dragones de Arequipa squadrons.